Home The Methodist Church of New Zealand

 Uniting Congregation of Aotearoa New Zealand (UCANZ)

 This is the national body that oversees cooperative ventures, including union parishes, on behalf of partner Churches.
-In respect of particular co-operating ventures, it exercises the powers of a Joint Regional Forum where none exists for that cooperating venture.
+In respect of particular co-operating ventures, it exercises the powers of a Joint Regional Forum where none exists for that co-operating venture.

 Valuation - Insurance